 Make the next family movie night an educational night with these 15 Kids’ Black History Movies on Netflix.
 It’s perfect for teachable moments and a great way to engage the kids with important topics.
 Here are just a few films that serve as conversation starters for the kids to discuss African American history.

-- What Happened Miss Simone – A documentary about the life and legend Nina Simone, an American singer, pianist, and civil rights activist labeled the “High Priestess of Soul.”
+A documentary explores the life and legend Nina Simone, an American singer, pianist, and civil rights activist labeled the “High Priestess of Soul.”
 (Watch on Netflix)